 The next port of call was the Haunted House Jack the Ripper, a haunted walkthrough with some interesting special effects which were supplemented by additional tricks from certain immature club members.
 One of the best bits was a downward lift with some simulated drops, and an apparent descent which was far deeper than the distance actually covered due to a moving wall effect.
 At the end of the walkthrough we were led into a small and not terribly effective haunted swing which was nevertheless notable due in no small part to the insane speed of the room rotation.

 On exiting, we were shown the ride control room, which had a security cameras located strategically throughout the attraction.
 There was also a PA system allowing us to address individual areas.
-This was too much to resist; Malcolm took the microphone for room 13 and announced to one of our startled members "Yvonne!
+This was too much to resist; one of our group members took the microphone for room 13 and announced to one of our startled members "Yvonne!
 You're going to die!".
 Unfortunately the system appears to not have been working, as she did not hear the message, but it was still highly entertaining for the rest of us!

 The final item on our tour was the Liliputbahn steam train.
 There are only two such trains left in Austria, and both of them are in the Prater.
 We were treated to a full twenty minute circuit, which was a pleasant way to relax for a bit.
 The only negative point was the occasional blast of smoky steam in the face, which to be fair is an occupational hazard of any steam train with unenclosed carriages.
 During the trip both Andrew and I received an education in the details of autopsies from Lisa, which was informative if slightly gruesome.
 When the journey came to an end, we were shown the maintenance shop for the trains.
 Apparently none have ever broken down, predominantly due to preventative maintenance performed by those for whom it is a labour of love more than anything else.